Ángel Ramos (educator): Superintendent of the Idaho School for the Deaf and the Blind

 On August 1, 2001, Ramos was hired as Superintendent of the Idaho School for the Deaf and the Blind, located in Gooding, Idaho.
 The executive director of the Idaho State Board of Education, Dr. Gregory Fitch, instructed Ramos to change the "custodial" school to an "educational" school.
-After Dr. Fitch resigned as executive director, the old timers at the school - who were dissatisfied with the changes Ramos was making at the school and preferred the old custodial model - convinced the Idaho State Board of Education (BOE) to take steps to remove Ramos as superintendent, On July 30, 2003, the State BOE put Ramos on administrative leave due to charges that he illegally sold state surplus property, that he had a conflict of interest in preferential hiring, and the appearances of retaliation against detractors.
-Supporters of Ramos stated that he raised the bar of education in the school and in September 2003, a group of students demonstrated on the school lawn in support of Ramos.
+After Dr. Fitch resigned as executive director, some long-time employees of the school, dissatisfied with the changes Ramos was making at the school and preferring the old custodial model, convinced the Idaho State Board of Education to take steps to remove Ramos as superintendent, On July 30, 2003, the State BOE put Ramos on administrative leave due to allegations that he illegally sold state surplus property, that he had a conflict of interest in preferential hiring, and that he had retaliated against detractors.
+Supporters of Ramos stated that he raised the bar of education in the school and, in September 2003, a group of students demonstrated on the school lawn in support of Ramos.
 After a year long administrative leave and court hearing, Ramos was exonerated of all charges.
 The State Board of Education was ordered to reinstate Ramos as superintendent and to support Ramos in his efforts to change the school from a custodial school to an educational school.
-Laden with a legal bill of $80,000, Ramos agreed not to sue the State Board of Education for false allegations in exchange for a $180,000 settlement and resigning his position as superintendent.
-He resigned, paid his lawyers, and moved to Arizona.
+Left with a legal bill of $80,000, Ramos agreed not to sue the State Board of Education in exchange for a $180,000 settlement and resigning his position as superintendent.